-3.1.3 detachable cable: A detachable cable connects the power adapter to the mobile terminal or other ICT device for powering through two connectors, one on the charger side and one on the mobile terminal or ICT device side.
+3.1.2 detachable cable: A detachable cable connects the power adapter to the mobile terminal or other hand-held ICT device for powering through two connectors, one on the charger side and one on the side of the mobile terminal or other hand-held ICT device.

-3.1.4 power adapter: The equipment that converts mains AC power voltage at the input to low DC power voltage at the output, or the equipment which transfers DC power supply, e.g., car voltage to another low voltage of DC power output.
+3.1.3 power adapter: The equipment that converts mains AC power voltage at the input to low DC power voltage at the output, or the equipment which transfers DC power supply, e.g., car voltage to another low voltage of DC power output.

-3.1.5 universal charger solution: Overall initiative that defines the charger solution for different mobile terminals and ICT devices.
+3.1.4 universal charger solution: Overall initiative that defines the charger solution for different mobile terminals and other hand-held ICT devices.